 2. Ease Of Application

-The actual application of wallpaper can be finished in just a day, when compared to the couple of days or more that a paint job requires, what with the many coats of painting and drying.
+The actual application of wallpaper can be finished in just a day when compared to a couple of days or more than a paint job requires, what with the many coats of painting and drying.

-Also, while a new coat of paint can be applied on an old one, a new layer of wallpaper cannot be applied on top of an existing one.
-Which is why it needs an expert whereas a less fancy paint job can be tackled by a willing homeowner with the right tools.
+Also, while a new coat of paint can be applied to an old one, a new layer of wallpaper cannot be applied on top of an existing one.
+This is why it needs an expert whereas a less fancy paint job can be tackled by a willing homeowner with the right tools.

 A high-end paint job, when maintained well can last up to 5-7 years.
 However, it can fade and start flaking due to seepage issues or exposure to the sun, which might mean that you will need to retouch it every 3-4 years.

-Wallpaper, on the other hand has a very long life and can stay with you for around 15 years, if left untouched.
-But even a small damage, if too noticeable will need a whole portion or wall stripped and re-pasted with a new paper, which needs both time and money.
+Wallpaper, on the other hand, has a very long life and can stay with you for around 15 years, if left untouched.
+But even small damage, if too noticeable will need a whole portion or wall stripped and re-pasted with a new paper, which needs both time and money.